shofetim/elBradford.github.io/_posts/2012-06-21-restoring-a-pharma-hacked-wordpress-site-wp-3-4.md

 I have a bad feeling that the site is still hacked and it&#8217;s only a matter of time before those malicious files appear again.
 I&#8217;ll update this if the site is still hacked.

-**Update 6/25/2012: **
+**Update 6/25/2012:**

 The site appears to be clean.
 [I&#8217;ve uploaded copies of the 4 files that were marked as malicious or unkown here][1].
-It&#8217;s a .docx because wordpress.com limits the filetypes.

- [1]: /wp-content/uploads/2012/06/pharma-malicious-files.docx
+ [1]: /assets/images/posts/archive/2012/06/pharma-malicious-files.zip